AlfaifyOsama/FTCAPP/TestingChecklist.md

 # This is a refrence checklist for our testing, please ignore :)

-- [ ] Keyboard aware is implemented on all text field.

 ### Login
 - [ ] Login is successful with valid user information.
 - [ ] Background image is shown in HTC 10.
 - [ ] Useful error messages.
 - [ ] StatusBar is working properly.
 - [ ] Go to Home screen when is already logged in.
+- [ ] Keyboard aware is implemented on all text fields.

 ### Home
 - [ ] ScrollView.